To make the Korean Sticky sauce, saute garlic and ginger in a saute pan for few minutes.

-Add Mirin, soy sauce, oj, orange zest, brown sugar, rice vinegar,
+Add mirin, soy sauce, orange zest, brown sugar ( or honey) rice vinegar,

 sesame oil and gochujang ( a fermented korean chili paste).

 I also added sriracha for extra heat, because we like it HOT!!!

 The gochujang is really not a spicy as it looks,

 but it does add an interesting flavor and depth.